AntondeGroot/Flashbook/files/installation guide.md

 ### Errors:

-1. if it gives any errors like `"pyqt5 folder cannot be found"` then delete pyqt5 and install it again with pip3 install pyqt5
+1. if it gives any errors like: `"pyqt5 folder cannot be found"` then delete pyqt5 and install it again with pip3 install pyqt5

-1. if the `"pyinstaller bincache may be corrupted"` then go to `%appdata%` and delete the entire pyinstaller folder
+1. if the error reads: `"pyinstaller bincache may be corrupted"` then go to `%appdata%` and delete the entire pyinstaller folder